badrap/docs.badrap.io/docs/privacy-company.md

 it difficult to determine the actual location where short-lived visitor data automatically submitted by the web browsers is stored.

-External services used by us for content delivery, analytics and marketing do collect and process data outside of EU.
+External services used by us for content delivery and marketing collect and process data outside of the EU.
-Where possible we have configured these services to anonymize collected IP-addresses.
-We use only service providers that comply with an adequate level of data privacy as required by the GDPR and that are committed to following relevant EU regulation
+Where possible we have configured these services to anonymize collected IP addresses.
+We use only service providers that comply with an adequate level of data privacy as required by the GDPR and that are committed to following relevant EU regulations.

 ## Automated individual decision-making